Islam in Germany

-2019, there were 5.3–5.6 million Muslims with a migrant background (Note: A migrant background was defined as having been born or having at least one parent born in a country from a prespecified list of countries with a significant Muslim population, or as having citizenship or having at least one parent with citizenship of one of these countries) in Germany (6.4–6.7% of the population), in addition to Muslims who do not fit into that category.
-A similar survey in 2016 estimated a number of 4.4–4.7 million Muslims with a migrant background (5.4–5.7% of the population) at that time.
+2025, there were 6.6– 7 million Muslims with a migrant background (Note: A migrant background was defined as having been born or having at least one parent born in a country from a prespecified list of countries with a significant Muslim population, or as having citizenship or having at least one parent with citizenship of one of these countries) in Germany (8 to 8.5% of the population), in addition to Muslims who do not fit into that category.

+According to a 2025 estimate by the Federal Office for Migration and Refugees, between 6.6 and 7.0 million Muslims with a migration background from Muslim-majority countries lived in Germany, corresponding to around 8.0 to 8.5% of the total population.

+A similar survey in 2016 estimated a number of 4.4–4.7 million Muslims with a migrant background (5.4 – 5.7% of the population) at that time.
 A survey in 2009 estimated a total number of up to 4.3 million Muslims in Germany.
 There are also higher estimates: according to the German Islam Conference, Muslims represented 7% of the population in Germany in 2012.

 In 2014, it was estimated that 20,000-100,000 Germans converted to Islam, numbers comparable to those in France and in the United Kingdom.